dasBulbul03/News-Intelligence/README.md

 # News Intelligence RAG API

-A scalable Retrieval-Augmented Generation (RAG) API for news intelligence, built with Node.js, Express, PostgreSQL, Redis, and Qdrant.
+A scalable Retrieval-Augmented Generation (RAG) API for news intelligence with a modern React frontend, built with Node.js, Express, PostgreSQL, Redis, and Qdrant.

 ## Architecture